big-apple-roll/big-apple-roll/content/schedule/saturday/registration-and-expo.md

 end: 9:45 AM
 ---

-Stop by registration in the **lobby** of the **Millennium Hotel**, to pick up your pre-ordered shirts, chat with local NYC skate vendors, purchase tickets to the Saturday night party, and to buy raffle tickets!
+Stop by registration in the **lobby** of the **Millennium Hotel**, to pick up your pre-ordered shirts, chat with local NYC skate vendors and some of our [amazing sponsors](/sponsors/), purchase tickets to the Saturday night party, and to buy raffle tickets!
 Raffle items include, but are not limited to: wheels, bearings, shirts, skate bags, skates, Luminous wheels, and entries to skate events and races around the country!

 Skates are not allowed in the lobby of the hotel, please wear shoes.